Skarsnik/QUsb2snes/docs/Protocol.md

 ## Flags

-This are the flags you will get from a sd2snes device.
+These are the flags you will get from a sd2snes device.

 * `FEAT_DSPX`
 * `FEAT_ST0010`